All Episodes

 New York Times.

-So this is not by accident that these two newspapers, ultra left, both of them, have come out this week in conjunction with CNN and NBC News.
+So this is not by accident that these two newspapers, ultra-left, both of them, have come out this week in conjunction with CNN and NBC News.

-Now, the theme is that the President of the United States knew early that there was gonna be a pandemic and did nothing.
+Now, the theme is that the President of the United States knew early that there was going to be a pandemic and did nothing, nothing, hid it from the people.

-That you can't re-elect a president who covered up a pandemic even though um he knew it was gonna kill Americans.
+This is what you're going to hear from now until the conventions in the summer, that you can't re-elect a president who covered up a pandemic even though he knew it was going to kill Americans.

-So um I have a rebuttal to that if you don't have any questions going forward so far.
+So I have a rebuttal to that if you don't have any questions going forward so far.

-No, I'm listening to what you have to say.
+Oh, I'm listening to what you have to say.

 I'm listening intently.